 An employee records exemption applies to private sector employees in many instances after information has been obtained about employees.
-This means that the privacy principles under the Privacy Act will not apply to the handling of information, once it has been collected and is held in an employee record, where it is directly related to the employee relationship.
+This means that the APP under the Privacy Act will not apply to the handling of information, once it has been collected and is held in an employee record, where it is directly related to the employee relationship.
 This would appear to apply to vaccination status information.
-As mentioned above, however, CCIWA recommends all employers follow best practice privacy best practice in relation to this sensitive information, set out below.
+As mentioned above however, Australian Chamber of Commerce and Industry recommends all employers follow privacy best practice in relation to this sensitive information, set out below.

 This does not however apply to prospective employees, contractors, sub-contractors and volunteers.
-Employers must comply with the remainder of the Privacy Principles under the Privacy Act when dealing with the personal information of these individuals ensuring that they:
+Employers must comply with the remainder of the APP under the Privacy Act when dealing with the personal information of these individuals ensuring that they: